Lennar is the second-largest homebuilder in the country. Their contracts contain patterns that every buyer should understand before closing.

 Preferred Lender Steering and Agent Compensation

 Lennar operates a financial services arm, Lennar Mortgage, which is the preferred lender for Lennar home purchases.
 It is common in the industry for builders to offer incentives for using their in-house lender, typically in the form of closing cost credits or design center allowances.
 Lennar follows this model, but the structure of their agent compensation practices adds another layer of complexity.
+For a deeper look at Lennar Mortgage's history and regulatory record, see the Lennar Mortgage section below.

 In certain communities, Lennar only compensates buyer's agents who were present at the buyer's first visit to the model home.
 If a buyer visits a model home without their agent and later engages representation, the agent may receive no commission from Lennar.
 This creates a structural incentive for buyers to visit model homes without independent representation.
 It also means that buyers who realize they need an agent after their first visit may struggle to find one willing to represent them without guaranteed compensation.